 It’s been nearly a month since our last post.
-Normally, this would be a result of laziness/forgetfulness, but, in this case, it’s been a result of how busy we have been.
-Since the last post, we’ve had at least 9 shoots (one of which spanned 3 days, technically making it 12 shoots).
+Normally, this would be a result of laziness/forgetfulness, but, in this case, it’s been a result of how busy we have been in the video production world.
+Since the last post, we’ve had at least 9 video shoots (one of which was a televisin commercial shoot that spanned 3 days in Midland and Odessa, technically making it 12 shoots).

-If, one year ago, you had told me that we would be as busy today as we are, I probably would have had a wishful smile come across my face and responded with, “Yeah.
+If, one year ago, you had told me that the video production would be as busy today as we are, I probably would have had a wishful smile come across my face and responded with, “Yeah.
 That would be nice.”

 The hardest part about it was sitting down and discussing with my dad that I knew, in my bones, that things were about to go crazy.
 Being a good father and trying to protect his kids from doing something stupid, he response was something to the effect of, “I sure hope so, but, you had better start executing on a ‘Plan B’.”